arlo-lib/ARLO/README.rst

 * Creations of plots with the performance obtained throughout the learning procedure of Online Model Generation blocks

 * Creations of heatmaps showcasing the impact of pairs of hyper-parameters on the peformance of the optimal configuration obtained in a Tunable Unit of an Automatic Unit.
+These heatmaps are created at the end of every Tunable Unit, in an ``html`` file, with
+  `Plotly <https://plotly.com>`_, and are also interactive.
 An example is shown below:

 .. image:: resources/plotly_example.png
    :width: 700

-   The graph above is created at the end of every Tunable Unit with `Plotly <https://plotly.com>`_.
-Note that the graph is also interactive.

 Why you should use ARLO
 =======================
 * It is well written and documented